 Employers who are committed to maintaining safe work environments understand the value of NJM's seamless services in all aspects of workers' compensation.
-A Special Representative is assigned to maintain contact with each policyholder.
+A Commercial Account Representative is assigned to maintain contact with each policyholder.
 Specialists from the Engineering Department inspect work locations, and the Claims Department Call Center processes real-time accident reports.
 When legal defense is necessary, it is provided by an in-house team of 17 attorneys who are assigned solely to workers' compensation files.
 Each of these attorneys has been specially certified by the New Jersey Supreme Court in workers' compensation law.

 In 1999, two wholly owned subsidiaries were formed and were licensed for all property/casualty coverages in order to give NJM immediate flexibility in addressing any future market condition.
 New Jersey Casualty Insurance Company started writing assigned risk business on behalf of the New Jersey Workers' Compensation Insurance Plan, and New Jersey Indemnity Insurance Company did the same for the New Jersey Personal Automobile Insurance Plan.
 Such policies are assigned to the NJM Insurance Group proportionally to its share of the voluntary market, as required by state law.
 Previously, NJRe had written the Group's assigned risk policies.